 Advanced practice nurses prepared at the doctoral level with a blend of clinical, organizational, economic and leadership skills will significantly impact health care outcomes.
 The DNP focuses on providing leadership for innovative and evidence-based nursing practice.
 This requires competence in translating research in practice, evaluating evidence, applying research and decision-making and implementing viable clinical innovations to change practice.

-Students holding a master’s degree (post-masters) in nursing seeking the DNP as a nurse practitioner or Clinical Nurse Specialist may apply for admission for the fall 2010 semester and will be required to complete 38 credits.
-Students holding a BS degree (post-baccalaureate) in nursing seeking the DNP may apply for admission for the fall 2011 semester and will be required to complete 77 credits.
-These are the DNP programs we will be offering:
+Students holding a master’s degree in nursing (post-masters entry) seeking the DNP as a Nurse Practitioner (NP) or Clinical Nurse Specialist (CNS*) may apply for admission in either a fall or spring semester.
+Post MS students are required to complete 35-38 credits.
+Students holding a bachelor's in nursing degree (post-baccalaureate entry) seeking the DNP may apply for admission in a fall or spring semester and will be required to complete 77 credits.
+The following clinical specializations are available for study as a DNP degree student: